lowcodeunit/public-web-blog/docs/getting-started/connecting-first-device.md

 ![Send Device Message](/img/screenshots/dashboard-devices-sas-tokens-dialog.png)

 With SAS Token in hand, we can execute a curl command like the following to send a device message.
-Continue reading For a complete guide on [sending messages with HTTP](../developers/device-setup/connect/http).
+Continue reading for a complete guide on [sending messages with HTTP](../developers/device-setup/connect/http).

 ```cli
 curl -X POST \